peopleware/angular-sdk/projects/ppwcode/ng-wireframe/README.md

 ### Wireframe

-The wireframe places an application layout with responsible left navigation and a toolbar on your web page.
+The wireframe places an application layout with responsive left navigation and a toolbar on your web page.
+You can hide the wireframe by adding a flag in the route configuration - In data add the `'showWireframe: false'` flag - If this flag is not added it will by default be true and show the wireframe

 #### Content